 In keeping with the family’s commitment to education, the Company has established scholarship endowments at Texas A&M University, Texas A&M International University, Laredo Community College, and each of the Laredo public high schools, providing financial scholarships to worthy recipients.
 In early 2012, the Arguindegui family established a second endowment at Texas A&M International University.
 The Company established the “Arguindegui Oil Company Science, Technology, Engineering and Mathematics (STEM) Endowment Fund.”
 The Arguindegui gift provides financial scholarships for students planning careers in STEM fields.
 These scholarships provide students with a decided edge in a dynamic career field.

 The Company also provided a significant financial contribution to Texas A&M International University in connection with the “KLRN program.”
 The purpose of the “KLRN program” is to establish an on-campus television studio, which will produce relevant programming focusing on the Laredo community and reaching viewership in 30 counties located in the South Central Texas area.
 The addition of this studio will enable the University to develop a media-production concentration to accompany a Bachelor of Arts in Communications.

-Following in the family tradition and involvement in the local community, Alfonso serves as the President of the Laredo Development Foundation and is a board member of the Texas Food and Fuel Association, the Chamber of Commerce, the Boys and Girls Club, and the IBC Commerce Bank.
+Following in the family tradition and involvement in the local community, Alfonso has served as the President of the Laredo Development Foundation and as a board member of the Texas Food and Fuel Association, the Chamber of Commerce, the Boys, and Girls Club, and IBC Commerce Bank.

 The Arguindegui family remains committed to supporting numerous local community efforts in keeping with its rich history.